aidos-lab/neural-k-forms/README.md

 $ python -m neural_k_forms.graphs --name BZR                # To run our model
 $ python -m neural_k_forms.graphs --name BZR --baseline GCN # To run a baseline
 ```

+# Architecture

+TODO: Provide a brief view of the architecture and how to use it or
+extend it.